subhh/HOS-MetadataTransformations/cfg/solr/README.md

 # SOLR-scheme

 ## notes
-* a tsv-file (exported from Openrefine) ist used as a source
+* tsv-files (exported from OpenRefine) are used as sources for indexing
-* the tsv uses the utf8 unit separator symbol U+241F to separate multivalued fields.
+* the tsv files contain a special character (utf8 unit separator symbol U+241F) to separate multivalued fields.
 SOLR splits the input into multivalued fields during indexing
 * some multivalued fields describe others.
 E.g. otherTitle / otherTitleLang.
 Since SOLR retains the order of multivalued fields, otherTitleLang[3] describes otherTitle[3] etc. In the tsv source, empty fields are filled with the field separator utf8 symbol
-* per default, all fields are stored and indexed
+* all fields are stored and indexed per default

 ## Tabular overview of the scheme